w3f/polkadot-wiki/docs/learn/how-to/vault-restore-account.md

 ![](../../assets/how-to/65016514748.png)

 7\.
 The following screen will allow you to select the networks for which you want to create the account.
-By default Polkadot, Kusaman, and Westend are preselected.
+By default Polkadot, Kusama, and Westend are preselected.
 Click "Done" and that's it, your accounts are ready to use!

 ![](../../assets/how-to/65020682597.png)